HenryOwenz/ezop/documentation/dual_layer_architecture.md

 5. **Complete Implementation**: Ensure all methods are properly implemented in both layers
 6. **Direct Implementation**: Implement cloud-specific operations directly in the provider
 7. **Avoid Import Cycles**: Use factory patterns to avoid import cycles
+8. **UI Operation Interfaces**: Use specialized interfaces for UI operations

 ## Conclusion

-The dual-layer architecture provides a robust foundation for CloudGate, allowing for clean separation of concerns and easy extension to support multiple cloud providers.
+The dual-layer architecture provides a robust foundation for cloudgate, allowing for clean separation of concerns and easy extension to support multiple cloud providers.
 By following this pattern, we ensure that the codebase remains maintainable and scalable as we add more functionality.
 The direct implementation of cloud-specific operations in the provider layer simplifies the code and makes it more maintainable.
+The addition of specialized UI operation interfaces further enhances the architecture by providing a clear separation between UI operations and their implementations.